First Officer's log, stardate 50614.2. Ensign Kaplan and I are returning to Voyager after

 TORRES: That autonomic response caused this drone to reset back to it's

 original programming.
-If the rest of those corpses somehow reactivate we
+If the rest of those corpses somehow reactivate,

 [Bunker]